History

 In 1969, Kim Hill was three years old, battling leukemia.
 Doctors said she most likely wouldn’t recover.
 Frightened, her parents, Fred and Fran, vigilantly stayed at her bedside where they slept in a chair in her room.
 They grabbed whatever food they could and tried to hide their worry, sadness and fatigue.
 They mustered up every last ounce of strength they had and gave it to their daughter.

 Inspired by their own struggle, Fred, a Philadelphia Eagles football player, and Fran set about to help other families.
 In 1974, together with Dr. Audrey Evans, a pediatric oncologist, Jimmy Murray, PR representative and later general manager of the Philadelphia Eagles, Ed Rensi, McDonald’s® district manager and later its chief executive officer, they built the first Ronald McDonald House in Philadelphia.
 It was a place of strength so families could give 100% of themselves to their child.
 Demand was so great that it was an idea that has been replicated more than 330 times to date, with plans to keep growing.
-Ronald McDonald Houses are located all over the world, including on Vatican property.
+Ronald McDonald Houses are located in more than 60 countries and regions all over the world.

 On February 14, 1981, the Tucson Ronald McDonald House became the 21st House to open in this country.
 In response to the growing need here in southern Arizona, the House was built to support the countless numbers of children undergoing treatment at Tucson area medical facilities.